President and CEO

-Before coming to the Partnership he worked in each of the three branches of federal government.
-In the summer of 1982, he served on the personal staff of Congressman Jim Leach.
-In 1992, he clerked for Chief Judge James Oakes of the United States Court of Appeals for the Second Circuit, and in 1994 for Justice David Souter of the U.S. Supreme Court.
-Between these two positions, he served as special litigation counsel to Assistant Attorney General Anne Bingaman at the Department of Justice.
-In 1995, Stier joined the law firm of Williams & Connolly, where he practiced primarily in the area of white-collar defense.
-And in his most recent federal position, Max served as the deputy general counsel for litigation at the Department of Housing and Urban Development.
+Before coming to the Partnership, Max worked on the personal staff of Rep. Jim Leach, as a clerk for Chief Judge James Oakes of the United States Court of Appeals for the Second Circuit and for Justice David Souter of the U.S. Supreme Court.
+He also served as special litigation counsel to Assistant Attorney General Anne Bingaman at the Department of Justice.
+In 1995, he joined the law firm of Williams & Connolly, where he practiced primarily in the area of white-collar defense.
+In his most recent federal role, he served as the deputy general counsel for litigation at the Department of Housing and Urban Development.

-While in the executive branch, Max realized just how much influence great leaders have on improving their organizations.
-While at Justice, he started a paralegal program modeled after the private sector and watched as an influx of talented young graduates energized and transformed the agency’s culture.
-His HUD experience underscored that skillful leaders also have a potent role in making a difference for the American public.
+While working in government, Max realized just how much great leaders can influence and improve their organizations.
+At Justice, he started a paralegal program modeled on the private sector and watched as an influx of talented young graduates energized and transformed the agency’s culture.
+At HUD, he witnessed the potent role that skillful leaders play in making a difference for the American public.

 Max’s favorite public servant is Teddy Roosevelt who, along with his many other accomplishments, is the father of the civil service.Follow Max on Twitter